The-Marcy-Lab-School/mod-7-react-api-project/README.md

 ### Timeline:

 This one is up to you!
 But here's the catch: we'll hold you to it.
 You've done a few of these projects by now, so you should know about how much work you can get done in a week.
-You know what we're expecting you to get done by the end (3 fetches, multi-page routing, React), so you can work backwards from there.
+You know what we're expecting you to get done by the end (3 fetches, multi-page routing, React), so you can work backward from there.

 **Before you start your project, you'll have to submit the deadlines you think you can hit and get it approved**.
 Don't go crazy!
 This exercise is about setting *realistic deadlines for your team*.